Kuadrant/architecture/rfcs/0008-distributed-dns.md

 This will primarily need to be made aware that it will need to propagate the DNS Policy health check block into any DNS Records that it creates or updates using the provider specific fields.

-It will also need to update the format of the records in the KuadrantRecord, to make use of the new GUID and clusterID when formatting the record names and targets.
+It will also need to update the format of the records in the DNSRecord it creates, to make use of the new GUID and clusterID when formatting the record names and targets.

 ### DNS Operator

-This component takes the kuadrantRecords output by the kuadrant-operator and ensure they are accurately reflected in the DNS Provider zone and currently assumes the DNS Record is the source of truth and always ensures that the zone in the DNS Provider matches the local DNS Record CR.
+This component takes the DNSRecord output by the kuadrant-operator and ensure they are accurately reflected in the DNS Provider zone and currently assumes the DNS Record is the source of truth and always ensures that the zone in the DNS Provider matches the local DNS Record CR.

 There are several changes required in this component: